 As the owner and moderator of a 100+ member group chat, I quickly found it necessary to develop some means of automating certain processes, such as giving certain information, keeping track of members, and provoking new discussion.
-The app that this bot is built for is HelloTalk, specifically the web version as this would mean I did not need to reverse engineer the app.
+The app that this bot is built for is a language learning and exchange app called HelloTalk – specifically the web version as this would mean I did not need to reverse engineer the app.

-The bot’s functionality is comprised of three separate parts:
+The functionality of the bot is comprised of three separate parts:

 - The PHP based back-end communicates with a MySQL database that contains a list of all current users in the group, along with their given country.
 Any more complex commands parsed by the front-end will make a call to the database through the PHP page.